arriyaz/microbiome-workshop/workshop-codes.md

 Go to https://view.qiime2.org/  and upload the `qvz` file to view it.

-If you want to download `fastq` file from SRA database:
+[optional for this workshop] If you want to download `fastq` file from SRA database:

 ```bash
 for file in $(cat ./others/SRAids.txt)